Tips Bulletin

 How to Clean Paint Off Vinyl Siding that is Oil-Based

-The first method for removing spray paint from cement or concrete walls or vinyl siding or for removing spray paint from wood is to use mineral spirits.
+The first method for removing spray paint from vinyl siding is to use mineral spirits.
 Start by grabbing a clean, soft cloth and wet it with mineral spirits.

 Rub the mineral spirits over the affected area and let it sit for a few minutes.
 Begin scrubbing the color with a soft-bristle brush.
 Rinse the section of the vinyl with a pressure washer.